cassidyjames/wallpapers/README.md

 ### 5. Cool, Slightly Muted Colors

 This is probably due to the aesthetics of elementary OS itself, but I tend to prefer photos with cooler, slightly muted colors.
 Strong contrast can distract, and warm colors don't always fit well.

+### Nothing _too_ Similar

+I try to avoid having several of "the same" wallpaper, i.e. mountainscapes with the same color palette, beaches with the same composition, etc.